With the right digital nomad tools, you can be more productive no matter where in the world you get your work done.

 - I get an email notification every time someone submits a post.

 - The form looks professional and is easy for guest posters to fill out.

-- I make sure that each guest post submission has the info I need to know in order to decide right away whether to publish it- no emailing back and forth.
+- I make sure that each submission has the info I need to know in order to decide right away.
+There’s no need for emailing back and forth.

 - I can view all of my guest post submissions at once in a Google Sheet.
 So, I can see guest post title, word count, the guest poster’s blog, etc all at a glance.
 This saves time when accepting or rejecting them.

 Since I implemented this the volume of guest post submissions I have gotten has increased.
 (Probably because the form is so appealing and easy to fill out.)
 I’ve been able to accept the ones that are a good fit faster and get them published on the blog, adding a greater variety of quality content to my publishing calendar.

 It doesn’t have to be just used for guest posts.
 You could use it to do surveys, collect information about your readers, obtain information from clients who want to hire you – it’s one of the best totally versatile (and free!) digital nomad tools.

 One of the things that boosts my productivity the most is putting on headphones and drowning the world out.
 I like atmospheric, instrumental music that doesn’t have lyrics, so I don’t get distracted by them.
 When I listen to the right music, I can get into a “concentration zone” where time just flows by.
 I don’t think about anything else.
 While “in the zone” I can write between 800-1000 words in less than an hour.
 Everything just flows out of my brain onto the screen.
 (Of course, that’s a rough draft!
 I need to go in and polish it afterwards.)

 My monthly Spotify subscription pays for itself many times over.
 The music really does help me concentrate and get more done.
 I fell in love with Spotify even more when they started offering me my “Daily Mix.”